Residential Surveying

-The HomeBuyer Report is less detailed than the Building Survey but the interior and exterior of the property are still inspected.
+The Level Two Report, previously known as a Homebuyers report, is less detailed than the Level Three but the interior and exterior of the property are still inspected.
 The surveyor will provide information as to the construction and general condition of the property, identify any risks and defects and highlight matters that need to be referred to your Legal Adviser.

 This Report is more suitable for flats, bungalows and houses that are in a reasonable condition and of traditional construction.

-The RICS Homebuyers report can be purchased with or without a valuation section.
+The RICS Level 2 report can be purchased with or without a valuation section.

 Factors that can affect prices on all survey types are as follows: